Still unclear if Atlantic Physician Registry has brought new doctors to P.E.I. | CBC News

 Registry created as a way to help more doctors work across the region

-Nearly three months after the Atlantic physician registry launched, it's still unclear whether it has resulted in any new doctors practicing on P.E.I.
+Nearly three months after the Atlantic physician registry launched, it's still unclear whether it has resulted in any new doctors practising on P.E.I.

 "The registry has continued to grow, but it's also important to manage expectations," said Laurae Kloschinsky, P.E.I.'s executive director of health innovation.